SovereignShop/plexus/README.md

 ![Branching Example](https://github.com/SovereignShop/plexus/blob/main/resources/images/branching-example.png)

 The body of the branch is just another extrude.
-Notice the mask is not subtracted from the frame until the full tree is constructed.
+The required ":from" property determines the starting coordinate frame of the branch.

 ## Gaps